 Scott Pilgrim has never had trouble getting girlfriends.
 That is until Ramona Flowers comes into his life.
-In Scott Pilgrim vs. The World, Pilgrim finds he has to face an army of Flowers’ ex-boyfriends who are determined to keep the pair from being together.
+In Scott Pilgrim vs. The World, Pilgrim has to face an army of Flowers’ ex-boyfriends who are determined to keep the pair from being together.

 Cal Weaver’s life looks picture-perfect until it starts to unravel in Crazy Stupid Love.
 Once he learns his wife, Emily, has been unfaithful, the pair divorces.
 Cal struggles with being 40 and suddenly single, and seeks the help of Jacob, a player, who teaches him how to impress the ladies.

 In this film adaptation of the famous novel, Pride and Prejudice follows Elizabeth Bennet as she lives with her family in the English countryside and faces mounting pressure to marry.
-When Elizabeth meets Mr. Darcy, the pair begins to fall for each other.
+When Elizabeth meets Mr. Darcy, the pair begin to fall for each other.
 While the pair’s attraction is no secret, Darcy’s demeanor threatens the fledgling relationship.

 In 2 Days in Paris, American Jack and French native Marion book a European vacation to repair their relationship.
 By the time they arrive in Paris, it’s clear the efforts aren’t helping.
 Could the visit to the most romantic city mean the end of the couple’s relationship?